The Phoenician Women: Plot

 Teiresias reveals that Creon must kill his son Menoeceus.
 He explains that when the city was founded, it was by men who had sprung from the ground where Cadmus sowed the teeth of a serpent he had killed, but the serpent was sacred to Ares, who would punish Thebes unless a sacrifice was made.
 As only Creon and his son were pure-blooded descendants of the men who sprouted from the ground, Menoeceus was the only choice.
 Creon is told he can only save the city by sacrificing his son, and instructs Menoeceus to flee to the oracle at Dodona; Menoeceus agrees but secretly goes to the serpent's lair to sacrifice himself and appease Ares.

 Jocasta then receives a messenger, who tells her about the progress of the war and that her sons are both alive, but have agreed to fight one-on-one for the throne.
 She and her daughter Antigone go to try to stop them.
 Shortly after they depart, Creon hears about how the duel has gone.
-Eteocles mortally wounded Polynieces, who was able to deliver a fatal blow to his brother; the two died at the same instant.
+Eteocles mortally wounded Polynices, who was able to deliver a fatal blow to his brother; the two died at the same instant.
 Jocasta, overcome with grief, kills herself immediately.

 Antigone enters, lamenting the fate of her brothers; Oedipus emerges from the palace and she tells him what has happened.
 After he has a little while to mourn, Creon banishes him from the country and orders Eteocles but not Polynices to be buried in the city.
 Antigone fights him over the order and breaks off her engagement with his son Haemon.
 She decides to accompany her father into exile, and the play ends with them departing for Athens.